 2. Make a chore chart.

 To track your child’s assigned chores and to check off when they’ve been completed, you need some sort of a chore chart.
 Chore charts do not need to be fancy, they just need to be visual so everyone can see what they are expected to do on which day and to track their progress.
-You can create one yourself, you can download this Free chore chart I created here or you can buy this cool-magnetic one I found online.
+I created a simple & free chore chart below.

 3. Hang your chart where you can see them.